pabloubilla/pabloubilla.github.io/_pages/about.md

 [EVERGREEN group](https://team.inria.fr/evergreen/) at
 [Inria Montpellier](https://www.inria.fr/en/inria-branch-university-montpellier). -->

-Hello!
+Hola!
 I'm Pablo.

 I'm broadly interested in machine learning, statistics, and operations research.
-I'm particularly interested on applications to ecology and biodiversity, but I have also worked on problems related to vehicle routing, political elections, surveys, and pricing.
-I'm also open to other interesting applications, as well as the more theoretical aspects of these topics.
+At the moment, I'm working on applications in ecology and biodiversity, but I've also tackled problems related to vehicle routing, political elections, surveys, and pricing.
+I'm always open to other interesting applications, as well as the more theoretical sides of these fields.

-I completed an MSc in Ecology & Data Science at [University College London (UCL)](https://www.ucl.ac.uk) (2024), where I was supervised by [Daniel Maynard](https://www.maynardlab.co.uk/).
-Before that I completed a Master's in Operations Management at [Universidad de Chile](https://www.uchile.cl), supervised by [Charles Thraves](https://cthraves.com/).
-I got my (very long) Industrial Engineering degree at the same university.
+I was formed as an Industrial Engineer at [Universidad de Chile](https://www.uchile.cl), where I became interested in optimization and probabilities (ofc).
+That led me to pursue a Master’s in Operations Management, supervised by [Charles Thraves](https://cthraves.com/).
+I've always been fascinated by the natural world and its species, so to bring that passion into my academic work, I went on to do a second Master's in Ecology & Data Science at [University College London (UCL)](https://www.ucl.ac.uk) (2024), supervised by [Daniel Maynard](https://www.maynardlab.co.uk/).

-When I’m not working, I enjoy playing piano & guitar, and rock climbing.
-I am also trying to learn French right now.
+Outside of research stuff, I’ve always enjoyed playing music, and somewhat recently I’ve taken up rock climbing.
+I'm also learning extremely basic French (*je suis un garçon*).

 Feel free to reach out at: pabloubilla [at] ug [dot] uchile [dot] cl